Write On, Door County and the Hal Prize

 By Steve Grutzmacher

 Through the years, the growth of the annual contest moved through several changes including a name change and the additions of photography and nonfiction to the existing poetry and fiction categories.
-Businesses and individuals have been gracious in their support of the contest from the outset.
-Still, the evolution was slow and though the number of entries in all categories grew steadily through the years, we still felt there were many more possibilities we had yet to explore.
+Businesses and individuals were gracious in their support of the contest from the outset.
+Still, the evolution was slow and though the number of entries in all categories grew steadily through the years, the staff at the Peninsula Pulse felt there were many more possibilities still to be explored.
+The addition of Write On, Door County as a collaborator in 2014 helped make many of these possibilities become a reality.

 The Hal Prize offers publication in the Peninsula Pulse’s annual Literary Issue, (circulation of 17,000).
 Cash awards of up to $150, a week stay at Write On, Door County (a literary retreat located in the heart of the Door Peninsula), a class at Peninsula School of Art (a nationally recognized year-round destination for artists and art appreciators), and other prizes will be awarded.